cshoben/cs201-resources/projectWorkflow.md

   <img src="images/vs_push.png" width="400" />
 </div>

-# Step 6: Submitting your Project on Gradescope
+# Step 6: Submitting your Code on Gradescope

 Once you’ve completed the programming part of the project and passed all/most of the tests that come with the starter code, you can submit your work to Gradescope. ***You will need to submit or resubmit your project to Gradescope every time you make a change in any of the files in your Git repo.***